finos/FDC3/docs/context/ref/Action.md

 ---
 # `Action`

-A representation of an FDC Action (Context or Context+Intent) that can be inserted inside another object, for example a chat message.
+A representation of an FDC3 Action (specified via a Context or Context & Intent) that can be inserted inside another object, for example a chat message.

 ## Type